CIDP Vaccine Injury

-What to know about Chronic Inflammatory Demyelinating Polyneuropathy (CIDP) vaccine injury and how to get free legal help
+Have you developed Chronic Inflammatory Demyelinating Polyneuropathy (CIDP) after a vaccine?
+Learn about CIDP, how a vaccine could be the cause and how to get help

-### Can CIDP be Caused by Vaccines?
+## Can CIDP be Caused by a Vaccine?
 CIDP is often considered the “chronic” version of GBS and is part of the same family of autoimmune diseases.
 The influenza vaccine has been strongly linked as a cause of GBS and since GBS and CIDP are part of the same family of disease, many cases of CIDP have been compensated in the United States Court of Federal Claims.
 Other vaccines associated with CIDP include the Hepatitis A, Hepatitis B, tetanus, TDaP, and MMR vaccines.

-### Get Help From a Licensed Vaccine Injury Attorney If you or a loved one believe you have suffered an injury from a vaccine, please fill out our online vaccine case inquiry form below and David Carney and his vaccine injury team will contact you directly to personally discuss your case with you free of charge. **Sources:** 1. https://www.ninds.nih.gov/Disorders/All-Disorders/Chronic-Inflammatory-Demyelinating-Polyneuropathy-CIDP-Information-Page 2. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4845954/
+## Get Help From a Licensed CIDP Vaccine Injury Lawyer If you or a loved one believe you have suffered an injury from a vaccine, please request a callback below and David Carney and his vaccine injury team will contact you directly to personally discuss your case with you free of charge. **Sources:** 1. https://www.ninds.nih.gov/Disorders/All-Disorders/Chronic-Inflammatory-Demyelinating-Polyneuropathy-CIDP-Information-Page 2. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4845954/

 Request a Callback